Byzantine–Sasanian War of 602–628: Heraclius–Ziebel alliance

-Battle of Nineveh
+Battle of Nineveh (627)

 In mid-September 627, Heraclius invaded the Iranian heartland in a surprising winter campaign, leaving Ziebel to continue the siege of Tiflis.
 Edward Luttwak describes the seasonal retreat of Heraclius for the winters of 624–626 followed by a change in 627 to threaten Ctesiphon as a "high-risk, relational maneuver on a theater-wide scale" because it habituated the Persians to strategically ineffective raids that caused them to decide not to recall border troops to defend the heartland.
 His army numbered between 25,000 and 50,000 Byzantine troops and 40,000 Göktürks that quickly deserted him because of the unfamiliar winter conditions and harassment from the Persians.
 He advanced quickly but was tailed by a Persian army under the Armenian Rhahzadh, who faced difficulties in provisioning his army due to the Byzantines taking most of the provisions as they moved south toward Assyria.

 Towards the end of the year, near the ruins of Nineveh, Heraclius engaged Rhahzadh before reinforcements could reach the Persian commander.
-The Battle of Nineveh took place in the fog, reducing the Persian advantage in missile troops.
+The Battle of Nineveh took place on 12 December, in the fog, reducing the Persian advantage in missile troops.
 Heraclius feigned retreat, leading the Persians to the plains, before reversing his troops to the surprise of the Persians.
 After eight hours of fighting, the Persians suddenly retreated to nearby foothills, but the battle did not become a rout.
 During the battle, approximately 6,000 Persians were killed.
 Patriarch Nikephoros' Brief History suggests that Rhahzadh challenged Heraclius to personal combat, and that Heraclius accepted and killed Rhahzadh in a single thrust; two other challengers fought against him and also lost.
 However, he received an injury to his lip.

-End of the war
+End of the war (628)

-With no Persian army left to oppose him, Heraclius' victorious army plundered Dastagird, which was a palace of Khosrow's, and gained tremendous riches while recovering 300 captured Byzantine flags.
+With no Persian army left to oppose him, Heraclius's victorious army plundered Dastagird, which was a palace of Khosrow's, and gained tremendous riches while recovering 300 captured Byzantine flags.
 Khosrow had already fled to the mountains of Susiana to try to rally support for the defense of Ctesiphon.
 Heraclius then issued an ultimatum to Khosrow:

 However, Heraclius could not attack Ctesiphon itself, as the Nahrawan Canal was blocked due to the collapse of a bridge leading over it, and he did not attempt to bypass the canal.